NuruProgramming/Nuru/docs/en/keywords.md

 ### BuiltIns

-The following are some of the in-built functions in Nuru.
-They are reserved and thus cannot be used as identifiers:
+Nuru also provides several built-in functions that are reserved and cannot be used as identifiers.
+These functions offer essential functionalities for common tasks in the language:

 <table style="display: inline-table; width: 100%; text-align: center">
 <tbody>
 <tr>